 Scott Credit Union has made giving back to its communities a major priority.

-We have contributed approximately $2.1 million and our employees have volunteered more than 17,400 hours to a variety of local civic efforts and financial education throughout the region in the past eight years.
+We have contributed almost $3.7 million and our employees have volunteered nearly 24,000 hours to a variety of local civic efforts and financial education throughout the region in the past 13 years.

-We have increased our community involvement in the past few years while also increasing efforts to educate consumers of the value of doing their financial business with a not-for-profit credit union.
+We have increased our community involvement while also increasing efforts to educate consumers of the value of doing their financial business with a not-for-profit credit union.

 Volunteer Incentive Program

-Our employees really are VIP’s!
+Our employees really are VIPs!
 Scott Credit Union’s Volunteer Incentive Program (VIP) is a unique program that rewards staff members for their volunteer hours in the community.
-In 2016, Scott Credit Union employees volunteered 2,100 hours in the community through various community and philanthropic events.
+Through 2020, Scott Credit Union employees volunteered almost 24,000 hours over the past 13 years in the community through various community and philanthropic events.

-If your group, organization or event could use volunteers, please contact the Scott Credit Union community relations team at 618-345-1000!
+If your group, organization or event could use volunteers, please contact our Community Relations Team at [email protected].

-2015 VIP of the Year – Janine Gurley
+2020 VIP of the Year – Sarah Robinson

 Requesting Support from Scott Credit Union